-Hava Manasse As Director of Development at the Manhattan Beach Education Foundation (MBEF), Hava is responsible for the organization’s fund development and donor stewardship.
+Hava Manasse As Director of Events and Partnerships at the Manhattan Beach Education Foundation (MBEF), Hava is responsible for the organization’s fund development and donor stewardship.
 Hava comes to MBEF with more than 15 years of experience working in the nonprofit sector, principally in fundraising, advocacy and event management.

 Hava works in collaboration with the MBEF Board, volunteers, local businesses and community stakeholders to raise funds to support the financial health and growth of MBEF and the MBEF Endowment.
 She manages MBEF’s fundraising and stewardship events, as well as community outreach and education-focused programs.
 Hava is also the staff lead and principal fundraiser for the Manhattan Wine Auction, MBEF’s signature event that raises over $1.1M annually.